 Surridge has only played approximately 715 minutes, which means he is currently directly contributing to a goal every 79 minutes.

 In the first half, a Brennan Johnson penalty gave the Reds the chance to take the lead, but Wes Foderingham stood strong to make the save.

 How to watch

-The match is on Friday, March 4, and will kick off at 19:45 GMT.
-Coverage of the game will be available from 19:00 GMT on Sky Sports Main Event and Sky Sports Football.
+This match is on Saturday, May 14, and kicks off at 15:00 BST.
+Coverage of the game will be available from 14:55 BST on Sky Sports Main Event and 14:45 BST on Sky Sports Football.

 What the managers have said

 He said: “You can't win it in the first leg but you can lose it - it's half-time at the end of this you play the game and try and manage every part of it and likewise off the back of that guard against everything.

 “It does add a different dynamic but the main message is not to panic and just get the most out of it.